syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 {% endhighlight  %}

-N> In the above code example, the ORM mapping is performed by using the XML-documents and the mapping files are Employee.cfg.xml and EmployeeMap.hbm.xml
+N> In the previous code example, the ORM mapping is performed by using the XML-documents and the mapping files are Employee.cfg.xml and EmployeeMap.hbm.xml

 ## Adding comments in the Exported file (Excel, Word or PDF)